natalieagus/50002/docs/Labs/lab3.md

     }
 ```

-The goal is to observe that with slower clock, we see that the output shown in `io_led[0]` is periodic and consistent, akin to a consistent display "refresh rate", while the output in `io_led[1]` depends on the input, that is manually controlled and hence erratic.
+The goal is to observe that with slower clock, we see that the output shown in `io_led[0]` is periodic and consistent, synchronized to the slow clock's frequency.
+This is akin to a consistent display "refresh rate".
+However, the output in `io_led[1]` depends on the input, that is manually controlled and unpredictable (does not get refreshed at a constant rate).

 <img src="{{ site.baseurl }}/docs/Labs/images/Screen Recording 2025-11-28 at 11.47.07 AM.gif"  class="center_seventy no-invert"/>

-### Missing inputs between clock edges
+#### Observation 1: Unregistered inputs between clock edges

 {:.important}
 In a clocked system, only the value that exists **at the sampling edge matters**.
 Any changes that occur in between edges are intentionally <span class="orange-bold">ignored</span>.
 This is not a flaw.
 It is the entire design principle of a digital system.